 I dream of this, every year, on the anniversary of her death.

-I’m participating in the WordsMatter Blog Hop, and was tagged for this by Balaka Basu .
-I’m passing the baton to Vinay R .
+I wrote this horror short story for the WordsMatter Blog Hop.
+I was tagged for this by Balaka Basu and I’m passing the baton to Vinay R .
 Do check out their blogs as well.
 There are 38 awesome bloggers in this Blog Hop.
 If possible, do read them all.

 For creative collaborations email at email@example.com